© Crown copyright 2018

 Marketing Authorisation Holder (MAH) legal presence requirements

-In order to ensure the VMD could retain full control of UK marketed veterinary medicines and could take swift, appropriate legal action to protect public health, the MAH would need to be established within the UK.
+To ensure the VMD could retain full control of UK marketed veterinary medicines and could take swift, appropriate legal action to protect public health, the MAH would need to be established within the UK.
 This would enable the UK to accept Qualified Person (QP) release and Qualified Person Responsible For Pharmacovigilance (QPPV) to be based elsewhere outside of the UK.

 Actions: Pharmaceutical companies would need to ensure they have an established location within the UK.
 Further details regarding a timescale for this will be published in due course.